MahmoudAlaa123/Analysis-of-Titanic-data-set/README.md

-Given the titanic data set then exploring some quality and tidiness issues the modeling it using decision tree classifier
+Given the titanic data set then exploring some quality and tidiness issues and using decision tree classifier